Background pattern

 Taking Aldoleo with food and drinks

-Avoid consuming "regimen salts" as it may cause an increase in plasma potassium levels (hyperkalemia), which can lead to severe intoxication.
+Avoid consuming "regime salts" as it may cause an increase in potassium levels in the blood (hyperkalemia), which can lead to severe poisoning.

 Avoid drinking alcohol as it may further decrease blood pressure.